Palace: Romania

 The Palace of the Parliament (Casa Poporului) from Bucharest and the Palace of Culture in Iași (Palatul Culturii) are large government buildings, both purpose-built solely for government and public use.

 Russia

 The first palaces in Russia were built about a thousand years ago for the Grand Dukes of Kiev.
 These are not preserved, having been destroyed.
 Classical palaces were built during the reign of Tsar Peter the Great and his immediate successors.
+Russian palaces are generally categorized into Imperial Palaces and Grand Ducal Palaces.
+The former served as heavily guarded state residences housing ministerial offices, throne rooms, and official reception halls, while the latter functioned as private estates focused on social life, such as balls and salons, without the constraints of rigid state protocol.

-Examples of Russian palaces include:
+Examples of Russian Imperial palaces include: